 8.5 Tax Benefits

-The ownership of real estate by legal entities allows the recognition of tax-deductible depreciations according to the assets' expected useful life.
-The applicable depreciation rates are laid down in the law, and deductions made above those rates are not deductible for corporate income tax purposes.
+The ownership of real estate by legal entities allows the recognition of tax-deductible depreciation according to the assets' expected useful life.
+The acceptable depreciation rates, for corporate income tax purposes, are limited by the applicable tax law.